jaceklaskowski/spark-kubernetes-book/docs/demo/persistentvolumeclaims.md

 cd $SPARK_HOME
 ```

-Please note the demo uses 1 executor to make demo slightly easier.
-It's optional and the default 2 executors should be fine too.
+Please note the demo uses 1 executor or else you face _"persistentvolumeclaims "my-pvc" already exists"_ failure in the logs (_FIXME_).

 ``` shell
 ./bin/spark-shell \